kareneth/blog/content/posts/2020-01-12-speak-and-think-like-a-native-game-over.md

 ![休息一下(xiu1xi5 yi1xia4), which means take a break.](/media/2020-01-11_xiu1xi5yi1xia4.png "休息一下(xiu1xi5 yi1xia4), which means take a break.")

 Of course the **重點(zhong4dian3)**, or important point, is **不玩了(bu5 wan2 le5)**.
-But unlike in English, where "Let's stop playing" can seem fine, hearing just that in Chinese just felt abrupt.
+But unlike in English, where "Let's stop playing" can seem fine, hearing just that in Chinese felt abrupt.
 It feels more natural to add a bit of context, like we've been playing for a while, I'm tired, or let's take a break.

 ![重點 (zhong4dian3), which means important point.](/media/2020-01-11_zhong4dian3.png "重點 (zhong4dian3), which means important point.")

-Let me know what you think, or if there are any other responses you'd like me to inquire after.
+Let me know what you think, or if there are any other questions I can dig into.